Rise of the Footsoldier: Rise of the Footsoldier: Origins

 Soldier Tony Tucker returns from the Falklands war, a bitter and angry man.
 He soon makes a name for himself in the Essex underworld with his security business and drug dealing, and after entering a partnership with gangster Bernard O'Mahoney, his life spirals out of control in a cycle of drugs and violence.
 Things get even worse when he meets notorious hard man Pat Tate and local drug dealer Craig Rolfe, culminating in the Rettendon Range Rover murders of 1995.
+Nick Nevern directed.
+The film grossed $390,909 worldwide.